rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ```

-^ `It is this simple because the phone and the watch are paired somewhere below the application layer.
-No handshake, no auth, just open and go
+^ It is this simple because the phone and the watch are paired somewhere below the application layer.
+No handshake, no auth, just open and go.

 ---
-# The Networking
+# The Network (WatchConnectivity)

 ``` swift
 public class WCSession : NSObject {